Domingo Sosa

-Colonel Domingo Sosa (1788 – May 1866) was an Argentine soldier who became an army colonel and took part in the wars of independence and in the Argentine civil war.
+Colonel Domingo Sosa (1788 – May 1866) was an Argentine soldier and later an army colonel who took part in the wars of independence and in the Argentine civil war.
 He later became a politician, serving as a member of the Chamber of Deputies of the State of Buenos Aires, and as a member of the province's 1854 constitutional convention.
 He was the first Afro-Argentine to be elected to such high offices.

 Biography

 Born a slave, Sosa had no education, though he subsequently managed to learn to read and write.
 He was enlisted into the Regimiento de Castas (a mixed-race regiment) of the city in 1808.
 From 1811 he took part in the two sieges of Montevideo until their end, taking part in the attack in the Battle of Cerrito, with the toughest part of the conflict borne by the "blacks" in the regiment of Colonel Miguel Estanislao Soler.
 On being mentioned in dispatches he was promoted to the rank of lieutenant.
 In April 1813 he took part in a campaign under the orders of Domingo French, to secure the frontier area of the river Yaguarón against incursion from Portuguese forces entering from Brasil.

 In early 1815 he was sent to the Army of the North, and participated in the Battle of Sipe Sipe.
 He was sent back to Buenos Aires, where he was commissioned instructor of black soldiers.

 In 1817 he applied for retirement at the rank of captain, but instead of agreeing, he was commissioned head of custody of the prison - really a concentration camp - Las Brusas, near present Dolores; anyway he was promoted to the rank of captain.

 He actively participated in the disorder of the Year Anarchy XX, under the orders of Soler, Pagola and Dorrego.